abailly/abailly.github.io/drafts/cm-arch-design.md

 [^7]: [Servant](http://haskell-servant.github.io/) is definitely on our roadmap.

 [^8]: We use [QuickCheck](https://hackage.haskell.org/package/QuickCheck) to generate a bunch of events for the type of interest.

+[^9]: I plan to provide more insights on our development and operations process in another blog post, but to give rough ideas we have deployed our application about a hundred times in the past 6 months.

+[^10]: Having a strong type system is no replacement for a decent test suite however, because obviously a lot of bugs happen at the boundaries of the system, e.g. when invoking REST API.

+[^11]: Obviously, this works as long as your data fits in memory.
+My bet is this will be the case for [quite a long time](http://yourdatafitsinram.com/).
+Shall this ever become a [problem](https://gettingreal.37signals.com/ch04_Scale_Later.php), we will most probably be in a position to handle it.

+[^12]:  This is the approach I took in [hdo](https://github.com/capital-match/hdo/blob/master/src/Network/DO/Types.hs) because external representation was already defined, and in the end it makes encoding more explicit and easier to work with